Rui-San/LAPR2_2023_2024/docs/SprintC/us020/01.requirements-engineering/Readme.md

     * name of the park
     * address of the park
     * area of the park in square meters
-    * a list of amenities (e.g., benches, playgrounds, toilets) depending on the park type ?

 * Selected data:
     * the park type